 Estonia

-In 2021, three ICDP groups were trained linked to the kindergarten Pisipõnn in Tapa, from October to November 2021.
+2021: In 2021, three ICDP groups were trained linked to the kindergarten Pisipõnn in Tapa, from October to November 2021.
 It was planned for the spring, but due to the pandemic it was postponed to autumn.
 The two ICDP facilitators who are active in the poor area of Narva, worked hard to provide healthy meals and joyful activities to the kindergarten children during the pandemic.
+From 2021 onward, three more ICDP groups were trained linked to the kindergarten Pisipõnn in Tapa.
+Three ICDP facilitators continued their work at the school in Jäneda.
+The ICDP work is supported by Anne Roos from the Education and Youth Board in Tallin.

-In 2018, the municipalities of Tapa asked the Estonian Association of Central Norway to help them introduce ICDP in Estonia, which resulted in the formulation of this new ICDP project, which is set to start in October 2019.
+In 2018, the municipalities of Tapa asked the Estonian Association of Central Norway to help them introduce ICDP in Estonia, which resulted in the formulation of this new ICDP project, which is started in October 2019.

 The project leader was Grete Hyldmo, headmistress of the Queen Maud Memorial Preschool in Trondheim, Norway.
 She conducted the training together with Hege Beate Sivertsen – they both have extensive experience as ICDP trainers in Trondheim.
 They held the first ICDP workshop for the Estonian group in October 2019.